Kingmaker scenario: Gladiator example

-Forced Stalemate
+Forced stalemate

 Consider a game with three or more players where there is a possibility of the game ending in a draw and for each player this outcome has greater utility than the game ending in their loss.
 Suppose two players reach an endgame where each player is capable of taking actions to win the game.
 However, a third player who is no longer capable of winning can take actions to prevent one of the other two players from winning but in doing so will effectively grant the win to the other player.
-This third player faced with no possibility of victory maximizes their utility by leveraging their roll as kingmaker by proposing a deal that if any player does not agree to draw the game the kingmaker will allow their opponent to win, forcing all players into a situation where their outcomes are either to lose or draw.
+This third player faced with no possibility of victory maximizes their utility by leveraging their role as kingmaker by proposing a deal that if any player does not agree to draw the game the kingmaker will allow their opponent to win, forcing all players into a situation where their outcomes are either to lose or draw.
 If both players decline, the player who would win first will win unimpeded so whoever is set to win second is incentivized to accept immediately thus placing the player set to win first into a situation where they are also incentivized to accept the draw.
 This situation is common in tournament play where regardless of specific rules, a draw if possible will almost always dominate a guaranteed loss by preventing the relative standing of opponents from increasing.
 This has parallels in peace negotiations where a treaty can be backed by the threat of involvement against the violator.

 In practice

 Because they allow the outcome of the game to be determined by a player of (presumably) inferior strategy, kingmaker scenarios are usually considered undesirable, although to some extent they may be unavoidable in strategy games.
 Of course the argument can be made that this means the winner, chosen by the kingmaker, played with the additional restriction of not annoying the other players as much, presumably a more difficult task.
 In these games, the game mechanics, players' outcomes and strategies are often so interconnected that to eliminate all possibilities of this situation is almost impossible.

 In tournament situations where, for instance, only a few teams proceed to the next round, a player who is already guaranteed to proceed can experience a situation similar to a kingmaker.

-They can sometimes influence who of the remaining players comes in second (when 2 players proceed).
-For such a player it can be profitable to make sure the weakest player proceeds, because this reduces his competition in subsequent rounds.
-However, this is often seen as undesirable because it conflicts with the concept that the strongest few are allowed to proceed to the next round.
+They can sometimes influence which of the remaining players comes in second (when 2 players proceed).
+For such a player it can be profitable to make sure the weakest player proceeds, because this reduces their competition in subsequent rounds; however, this is often seen as undesirable because it conflicts with the concept that the strongest few are allowed to proceed to the next round.
 Different games deal with the kingmaker problem in different ways: